 1) What region was your chosen calendar designed for?

-2) Discuss the pros and cons of using that calendar a) in the region it was designed, b) globally.
+Student choice 2) Discuss the pros and cons of using that calendar a) in the region it was designed, b) globally.
+Answers will vary, dependent on calendar chosen.
+Most will recognise issues with using many of these calendars globally. of these calendars globally.
 3) Global climates are changing, how could this effect local calendars?
+Changes to the times of the year that rains start and end.
+Changes to the amount of rain experienced.
+Increased frequency of extreme events during relevant seasons.
+Changes in animal behavior.
+Changes in plant flowering times.